 The Field Center is then responsible for de-identifying all documents chosen for review by the Central Abstractor, according to the Privacy Act guidelines.
 See Section 3.2 for additional details about de-identification.

-After de-identification is completed, the Field Center will enter the Final Notice form to close the event investigation.
+After de-identification is completed, the Central Abstractor will enter the Final Notice form to close the abstracted event investigation.

 D.5.4 Cardiovascular Events: Synonyms and Descriptions